Safe & Expert Addiction Treatment & Detox

 - Have you had to manipulate others to provide you with money to relieve desperate financial situations cause by gambling (‘bailout’)?

 If you answered yes to these questions, then you should seek help.
-Smarmore Castle’s admissions team is available 24/7 to answer questions about gambling addiction or our residential rehab programme.
+Smarmore Castle’s admissions team is available on helpline to answer questions about gambling addiction or our residential rehab programme.

 Quick Assessment & Admissions